ankitects/anki-manual/src/deck-options.md

 When you select random order, Anki will randomize your notes, keeping the cards of a given note close together.
-The cards of a given note are shown in the order, in which their card types appear, so that siblings are introduced consistently — otherwise you could end up in a state where some notes had all their cards introduced and other notes had only one or two.
+The cards of a given note are shown in the order in which their card types appear, so that siblings are introduced consistently — otherwise you could end up in a state where some notes had all their cards introduced and other notes had only one or two.
 Please see the "bury related" and "display order" sections below